HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/setting-up-data-collectors.md

 ```

 :::{tip}
-If you would like to skip hardware tests, e.g. for testing purposes, you can run the installer or the updater scripts with the **SKIP_TESTS** environment variable set to YES.
+If you want to skip hardware tests (e.g., for testing), run the installer or updater scripts with the **SKIP_TESTS** environment variable set to YES.

 ```bash
 sudo SKIP_TESTS=YES ./install-dc.sh